-Over the past two years, property investment in Liverpool has seen a considerable growth in demand from investors from overseas (particularly the Far East), primarily concentrating on the rising demand for both student and buy to let property in Liverpool.
+A key focus of this growth has been the continued demand for buy to let property in Liverpool.
+Over the years, property investment in Liverpool has seen a considerable growth in demand from investors from overseas (particularly the Far East), primarily concentrating on the rising demand for both student and buy to let property in Liverpool.

 However, despite the volume of student and buy to let property in Liverpool, there is still a considerable imbalance between the number of available units and overall demand from students and young professionals in the city.

 Recent years have seen considerable increases in the levels of property investment in Liverpool with a variety of new developments, ranging from government funding on major capital projects such as the stunning Liverpool One shopping centre, through to the large and continuing interest in the student and buy to let property market in Liverpool.